jwhpryor/jni-bind/README.md

 <a name="usage"></a>
 # Usage

-<a name="jvm_lifecycle"></a>
+<a name="jvm-lifecycle"></a>
 ## JVM Lifecycle

 JNI Bind requires some minor bookkeeping in order to ensure acccess to a valid `JNIEnv*` as well cached `jMethodIDs`, `jclass`, etc.  The simplest way to do this is to include it in your `JNI_OnLoad` call.
-Ensure this object outlives any JNI Bind call or object's lifetime.
+Ensure this object outlives the surrounding `JNI` call or object's lifetime.

 ```cpp
 JNIEXPORT jint JNICALL JNI_OnLoad(JavaVM* pjvm, void* reserved) {